 Artist Statement

-As kids, we are unhurried and live in the moment.
-An abundance of daydreaming and play combined with our innocence makes us spontaneous, and curious, helping us to meet life with a sense of awe and no thought of consequences.
-In my own childhood, my days were filled with monster battles, ghost riding bikes into oblivion, and reenacting last-second game-winning shots – on repeat.
+In our youth we live in the moment.
+Our nascence yields an abundance of daydreaming and play making us spontaneous and curious – helping us meet life with a sense of awe and little thought of consequences.
+My own childhood days were filled with monster battles, ghost riding bikes into oblivion, and reenacting last-second game-winning shots on repeat.
 Some of my most inspired moments were far removed from parental oversight, when my own mayhem reigned supreme.
-For most of us, such slivers of time, along with a tapestry of life experiences are shelved away until random colors, shapes, or smells spark the memory of a long forgotten adventure or discovery.
+For most, such slivers of time, along with a tapestry of life experiences are shelved away until some random colors, shapes, or smells spark the memory of a long forgotten adventure or discovery.
+Taking visual cues from the infusion of communications design omnipresent in everyday American life, I hope to reignite that spark.